-I also blogged on 7 ways my sci-fi novel Biotime explains the meaning of life.
-One way was by contrasting how you would behave if you suddenly found you had only six weeks left to live; with how you would behave if you learned that you could live forever.
+My post 7 ways my sci-fi novel Coronatime explains the meaning of life (bold italics are to other posts on this site) contrasts how you might behave if you suddenly found you had only six weeks left to live with how you would act if you learned you were immortal.

 In the first case, we’d all try to enjoy an intense six weeks.

-This comes back to the quote by Steve Jobs which opens Biotime:
+This brings us back to the quote by Steve Jobs which opens Coronatime:

 ‘Death is very likely the single best invention of Life.’

-Peter Pan, of course, is eternally youthful.
+Peter Pan is eternally youthful.
 Although characterised in Wikipedia as “an exaggerated stereotype of a boastful and careless boy”, he is sometimes wise.
 Faced by death on Marooners’ Rock, he says: ‘To die will be an awfully big adventure’.

 Maybe that’s where Steve Jobs got it from.

-If you want some suggestions on how you can best enjoy Biotime; its profusion of profound ideas; and a rollicking good read, check out “4 channels to great writing and ideas – Part 1.
-Biotime”.
+If you want some suggestions on how you can best enjoy Biotime; its profusion of profound ideas; and a rollicking good read, check out Coronatime on this site.

 It’s a wonderful ride.